 Sandia Peak Tramway

-The best views of New Mexico are from the top of Sandia Peak, which is 10,678 feet high and overlooks 10% of the state (that is twice the size of Connecticut!).
+The best views of New Mexico are from the top of Sandia Peak, which is 10,678 feet (3,255 meters) high and overlooks 10% of the state (that is twice the size of Connecticut!).
 Getting up there is super easy with the longest aerial tramway in the United States, the Sandia Peak Tramway.
-It's a short 15 minute ride and the views get better by the minute.
+It's a short 15 minute ride and the views get better by the minute, easily making it one of the most popular things to do in Albuquerque.

 On the way up, our guide told us all about the Sandia Mountains.
 They have some incredibly steep drops, rock walls for climbing, and diverse wildlife.
 He also highly recommended we watch the sunset from the peak, which did not disappoint.